-As an alternative to long adversarial court sessions, you and your former spouse can agree to negotiate the terms of your divorce.
+As an alternative to long adversarial court sessions, you and your spouse can agree to negotiate the terms of your divorce.
 Collaborative divorce often costs less overall than litigation, and it allows you to have more control over the outcomes of the divorce.

 When a couple goes through the divorce process, they need to divide their marital assets.
 In a collaborative divorce, both parties can negotiate to keep the assets they want the most.
 In a litigated divorce, the court decides which party keeps each asset according to equitable distribution.